 That is an outstanding example of the entire cast and crew living up to the theatrical tradition of “the show must go on!”

-Yet all the young performers knew their lines and choreography, adopted British dialects, hit their marks, and shined while singing and dancing their hearts out.
+All the young performers knew their lines and choreography, adopted British dialects, hit their marks, and shined while singing and dancing their hearts out.